Manta-Network/Manta/pallets/parachain-staking/README.md

 ## History

+Manta Network forked it in Augus 2022 to deploy staking on Calamari Network.

 Since January 2021, Moonbeam's team has maintained this Delegated Proof of Stake (DPoS) pallet designed specifically for parachains.

 Since April 2021, the development of this pallet has been supported by [a Web3 Foundation grant](https://github.com/w3f/Grants-Program/pull/389).
 The [first milestone](https://github.com/w3f/Grant-Milestone-Delivery/pull/218) was approved in June 2021.